Karachi: Union councils (2001–11)

-District Municipal Corporations (2011–present)
+District Municipal Corporations (2011–2021)

 In July 2011, city district government of Karachi was reverted its original constituent units known as District Municipal Corporations (DMC).
 The five original DMCs are: Karachi East, Karachi West, Karachi Central, Karachi South and Malir.
 In November 2013, a sixth DMC, Korangi District was carved out from District East.
 In August 2020, Sindh cabinet approves formation of the seventh district in Karachi (Keamari District), Keamari District was formed by splitting District West.

 The committees for each district devise and enforce land-use and zoning regulations within their district.
 Each committee also manages water supply, sewage, and roads (except for 28 main arteries, which are managed by the Karachi Metropolitan Corporation).
 Street lighting, traffic planning, markets regulations, and signage are also under the control of the DMCs.
 Each DMC also maintains its own municipal record archive, and devises its own local budget.

 Municipal Administration of Karachi is also run by the Karachi Metropolitan Corporation (KMC), which is responsible for the development and maintenance of main arteries, bridges, drains, several hospitals, beaches, solid waste management, as well as some parks, and the city's firefighting services.
-Between 2016 and 2020 the mayor of Karachi was Waseem Akhtar (2016-2020), with Arshad Hassan serving as Deputy Mayor; both served as part of the KMC.
+Between 2016 and 2020 the mayor of Karachi was Waseem Akhtar (2016–2020), with Arshad Hassan serving as Deputy Mayor; both served as part of the KMC.
 The Administrator of Karachi is Syed Saif-ur-Rehman as of 2022.
 In 2023, Murtaza Wahab of PPP was elected the mayor of Karachi.

 The position of Commissioner of Karachi was created, with Iftikhar Ali Shallwani serving this role.
 There are six military cantonments, which are administered by the Pakistani Army, and are some of Karachi's most upscale neighbourhoods.

+District Municipal Corporations (2021–present)

+26 Town Municipal Corporations were established in Karachi under the Sindh Local Government Act, 2021.
+One of these, Moriro Mirbahar Town, is named after Moriro Mirbahar, a legendary hero from Sindhi folklore.